alerque/git-warp-time/README.md

 [![Docker Build Status](https://img.shields.io/github/actions/workflow/status/alerque/git-warp-time/deploy.yml?branch=master&label=Docker%20Build&logo=Docker)](https://github.com/alerque/git-warp-time/pkgs/container/git-warp-time)
 [![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/alerque/git-warp-time?label=Tag&logo=GitHub)](https://github.com/alerque/git-warp-time/releases)

-CLI utility (and Rust library) that resets the timestamps of files in a Git repository working directory to the exact timestamp of the last commit which modified each file.
+A CLI utility (and Rust library) that resets the timestamps of files in a Git repository working directory to the exact timestamp of the last commit which modified each file.

 For use as a Rust library, include in your `Cargo.toml` as documented on the [crates.io listing](https://crates.io/crates/git-warp-time) and use per [the API documentation](https://docs.rs/git-warp-time).